Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: INTRODUCTION

 The inherent compliance of continuum robots enables intrinsically safe interaction between the robot and the environment.
 This property is crucial when operating in confined spaces cluttered with electrical cables and sensitive equipment.
 The tendon actuation strategy together with a flexible backbone transmission unit benefits from compactness, simple fabrication, well-studied robot models, and high force transmission.
-A common approach for tendon actuation is to use a flexible backbone connected to either rigid discs \cite{qi2019, till2019a, shen2020} or a supporting structure \cite{moralesbieze2020}, in which the tendons traverse through holes.
-Given a sufficiently stiff backbone structure, the zero configuration does not lead to a collapse without tendon pretensions \cite{kim2014}.
+A common approach for tendon actuation is to use a flexible backbone connected to either rigid discs \cite{qi2019, till2019a, shen2020} or a supporting structure \cite{moralesbieze2020}, in which the tendons are threaded through holes.
+A sufficiently stiff backbone prevents the structure from collapsing under zero tendon tension \cite{kim2014}.
 Unlike pneumatic and conductivity-driven actuation, this approach eliminates leakage risks \cite{walker2020} and operates without high voltages \cite{jacquemin2023}.

-Backbone tapering enables greater curvature under tip loading compared to a uniform-diameter backbone, and when combined with tendon actuation, yields a system with decreasing stiffness towards the tip, providing a stable, stiffer base while allowing greater dexterity and compliance distally.
+Backbone tapering enables greater curvature under tip loading than a uniform-diameter backbone.
+Combined with tendon actuation, it yields a system whose stiffness decreases toward the tip, providing a stable, stiff base while allowing greater dexterity and compliance distally.
 For a tendon-actuated continuum robot, this expanded configuration space enables the robot to envelop objects more tightly near its tip, facilitating the grasping of small objects.
 The ability to perform multiple rotations into a spiral configuration further increases inward contact forces near the tip, improving grasp security.
 These benefits are enhanced further when tapering is applied to a backbone manufactured from a compliant material.